LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 Saving the `RangedSummarizedExperiment` objects is also recommended.
-This avoids the need to re-run the time-consuming read counting steps if parts of the analysis need to be performed.
+This avoids the need to re-run the time-consuming read counting steps if parts of the analysis need to be repeated.
 Similarly, the `DGEList` object is saved so that the *[edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)* statistics can be easily recovered.